 People who qualify for Medicare on or after January 1, 2020 can no longer enroll in Plan F or Plan C. People who qualified for Medicare before that date can keep Plan F or in some cases, enroll in a new Plan F plan.
 The government did away with any supplements covering the Medicare Part B deductible, which includes Plan C and Plan F.

 With the demise of Plan F for most Medicare recipients, Plan G grew more popular.
 It’s almost like Plan F, but it doesn’t cover the Part B deductible.
-CMS reported a $233 annual Part B deductible.
+For 2024 $240 is the annual Part B deductible.
 Thus, lower Plan G premiums should make up the difference.
 On the other hand, Plan G still offers all allowed benefits at 100 percent.
 For instance, Plan G broadens Medicare coverage outside the U.S. and covers excess charges, or medical bills that exceed the Medicare-approved amount.

 For a lower Medicare supplement cost, consider Plan N. For a cheaper premium, this supplement offers almost the same generous protection that Plan G provides.
 Plan N differs from Plan G in these ways: